 If you truly want a VIP view of the fireworks, there’s still time to book a ticket for a New Year’s Eve Party Cruise on one of our boats through our sister company, Westminster Party Cruises.
 We may be biased, but quite honestly, it’s the best way to celebrate the New Year.
 If you don’t like crowds, that’s fine because you’ll be on a boat with a limited number of people.
 If you don’t like being cold, you can stay in the warmth of the lounge all night having a great time – you needn’t even go on deck for the fireworks if you’d prefer to sit and watch them out of the panoramic window.
 Earlier in the evening, we’ll be cruising along the river, so you can have the satisfaction of raising your glass to the thousands of people standing in the cold outside and vying for the best midnight view!

 Then, at midnight, the boat will moor up near Westminster and you’ll be able to have a glass of something sparkly and go on deck to watch the fireworks with uninterrupted views.
 And when they’ve finished, you can go straight back into the lounge for more partying.
 Perfect!

 TFL are running free public transport services from quarter to midnight on 31st December until 4.30 on New Year’s morning.
 Most of the services will be running, though check the TFL website for details of restrictions.

-This year, for the first time ever, we’ll be running a limited number of sightseeing cruises on New Year’s Day between Westminster Pier and St Katharine’s Pier.
+This year, for the first time ever, we’ll be running a limited number of sightseeing cruises on New Year’s Day between Westminster Pier and Tower Bridge Quay.
 So, if you’re back in London for the Lord Mayor’s Parade or just making the most of what will be most people’s last day of the holidays, head on back to the Thames for more water-based fun.